Skip to main

 Important notes about Quality Assurance

-It was universally stated by all the buyers interviewed, that they expect the farm vendor to "stand good for the product".
-What is meant by “stand good for the product”?
-Is it a 100% quality assurance guarantee upon delivery?
-In general, quality assurance means the product meets the company specifications, complies with the appropriate USDA grading and standards, and is of good quality and condition.
+Local food buyers stated that they expect the farm vendor to "stand good for the product".
+But what is meant by “stand good for the product”?
+Is there a 100% quality assurance guarantee upon delivery?
+Generally, quality assurance means the product meets the company specifications, complies with the appropriate USDA grading and standards, and is of good quality and condition.

 Important notes about Temperature Control